SAP-samples/teched2023-DA262/exercises/database_explorer/ex2/README.md

 ## Exercise 2.6 Database Diagnostic Files

-1. Database diagnostic files can also be viewed or downloaded.
+1. Database diagnostic files can also be viewed or downloaded as shown below.

     ![](images/DiagnosticFiles.png)